Five ways to promote ethics in your organization

 What’s at risk?
 Just about everything.
 Think Enron, Arthur Andersen, World Com, Global Crossing, and a slew of others, including numerous nonprofits that have suffered greatly because they failed to understand the risks of questionable or unethical behavior.
 We’ll refrain from mentioning names here, but if you follow the sector you know who they are.

 3. Be transparent about your finances

 Ever since Deep Throat told Bob Woodward to “follow the money,” scrutiny surrounding financial malfeasance has only intensified.
-Be sure that you can account to your funders for how your organization spent their money; better yet, how their gifts made a difference in helping you achieve your mission.
+To promote ethics, be sure that you can account to your funders for how your organization spent their money.
+Better yet, how their gifts made a difference in helping you achieve your mission.

 Poor bookkeeping is no excuse.
 Hire a certified accountant, if necessary.

 Create a corporate culture in which employees feel free to speak truthfully to management.

 Surveys show that a large percentage of employees who see misconduct don’t speak up either because they believe their superiors won’t take action or fear that they will face retaliation if they report what they saw.
 This hesitation tends to create an unhealthy, at-risk work environment.

 5. Legal should not be the litmus test